 Warmly spiced, pillowy soft bites of tastiness, these eggnog cinnamon rolls are just begging to be eaten.
-They’re the perfect addition to any brunch or celebration.
-Thanks to HP Hood for sponsoring this post.
+They're the perfect addition to any brunch or celebration.

 I don't know about you, but I can hardly believe that it's That Time already.
 You know what I mean - the month when you are running around like crazy, hosting, going to events, trying to fit in gift shopping (unless you are more organized, of course).